nwchemgit/nwchem-wiki/Prepare.md

 -   sequence generation :
     This sub-task analyzes the supplied coordinates from a PDB-formatted file or from the input geometry, and generates a sequence file, containing the description of the system in terms of basic building blocks found as fragment or segment files in the database directories for the force field used.
 If these files do not exist, they are generated based on the supplied coordinates.
 This process constists of generating a fragment file with the list of atoms with their force field dependent atom types, partial atomic charges calculated from a Hartree Fock calculation for the fragment, followed by a restrained electrostatic potential fit, and a connectivity list.
 From the information on this fragment file the lists of all bonded interactions are generated, and the complete lists are written to a segment file.
 -   topology generation :
-    Based on the generated or user-supplied sequence file and the force field specific segment database files, this sub-task compiles the lists of atoms, bonded interactions, excluded pairs, and substitutes the force field parameters.
+    Based on the generated or user-supplied e file and the force field specific segment database files, this sub-task compiles the lists of atoms, bonded interactions, excluded pairs, and substitutes the force field parameters.
 Special commands may be given to specify interaction parameters that will be changing in a free energy evaluation.
 -   restart generation :
     Using the user supplied coordinates and the topology file for the chemical system, this sub-task generates a restart file for the system with coordinates, velocities and other dynamic information.
 This step may include solvation of the chemical system and specifying periodic boundary conditions.